Reading private variables

 To access private variables we need to use Harmony.
 You can visit the Harmony wiki by clicking here.

 Harmony is a library for patching, replacing and decorating .NET and Mono methods during runtime.

-To use harmony you simply need to add the
+To get Visual Studio autocomplete to work you need to install the Nuget package Lib.Harmony version 2.
+Then, to use harmony you simply need to add the

 To access a non-static private variable you use Traverse.Create() with the object instance and .Field() with the field name.